 The key with any long-term healthy lifestyle is to research, experiment, and figure out what works for you.
 Some vegans find they thrive on a raw diet, while macrobiotic vegans feel best when they eat mostly cooked foods and whole grains.
-My diet is a cross between macrobiotic and raw – I eat lots of cooked vegetables, beans, and grains, but I also try to drink a few glasses of raw juice per day.
-I realized that this was the best combination for me after trying both diets and culling insights based on how I felt.
+My diet is a cross between macrobiotic and raw – I eat lots of cooked vegetables, beans, and grains, but I also try to drink a few glasses of green juice per day.
+I realized that this was the best combination for me after trying both diets and acquiring insights based on how I felt.

 Everyone’s body is different and we all have unique taste preferences.
 Still, when it comes to more general guidelines for discovering our optimal diet, we all have more in common than we think.
 Below are some of the habits I’ve developed over the years for eating in a way that makes me feel good.